brimdata/zed/zql/docs/search-syntax/README.md

 ### Containment

-Rather than testing for strict equality or pattern matches, you may want to determine if a value is among the many possible values that may be stored in a complex field.
-This is performed with the `in` operaetor.
+Rather than testing for strict equality or pattern matches, you may want to determine if a value is among the many possible elements of a complex field.
+This is performed with the `in` operator.

-Our Zeek `dns` events include the `answers` field which is an array of the multiple responses that may have been returned for a query.
-To determine which responses included hostname `e5803.b.akamaiedge.net`, we'll use `in` and also wrap the hostname in quotes, since otherwise it would have been interpreted as a dot-separated nested field reference.
+Our Zeek `dns` events include the `answers` field, which is an array of the multiple responses that may have been returned for a query.
+To determine which responses included hostname `e5803.b.akamaiedge.net`, we'll use `in`.

 #### Example:
 ```zq-command